 How to diagnose freckles in the eyes?

-There are no significant eye freckle symptoms to detect its occurrence.
-You can only detect it through routine eye tests.
-Opthamoslist all over the world uses imaging technology like OCT to inspect the eyes more closely mostly in the cases of choroidal Nevus.
-Photography can help you see in the most precise way.
+Eye freckles are not associated with any preemptive symptoms.
+Thus, you can only detect it through routine eye tests.
+Ophthalmologists all over the world use imaging technology like OCT to inspect the eyes more closely in the cases of choroidal Nevus.
+Photography can help you see eye freckles in the most precise way.
 Even ophthalmologists take pictures of your eye freckle and compare it over time to inspect the change in the size or shape.

-You’ve got to visit your optician every six months to help you get the possible warning.
+The key is to visit your optician every six months to help you get the possible warning.
 If there's no change in the eye freckle in a year or two, then the risk of developing melanoma is comparatively low.
-However, it can change into cancerous as you age hence the checkup shouldn't stop and you must visit them regularly.
+However, it can become cancerous as you age hence the timely checkups should never stop.

 What’s eye freckle treatment?

-Eye freckle, if it's harmless then it doesn’t require any treatment.
-It’s simply a spot on your eyes which doesn’t impact your vision or create any health problems hence treatment isn’t your worry.
+An eye freckle, if it's harmless, doesn’t require any treatment.
+It’s simply a spot on your eyes that doesn’t impact your vision or create any health problems.
+Hence treatment isn’t your worry.
 If there’s a chance to develop melanoma and something along the lines is suggested by an ophthalmologist, then treatment becomes necessary.
 The treatment of eye freckles is a very rare case and critical procedure where the emerging freckles can be removed from the outer wall of the eyes by surgery.
 It’s a very rare process and has the risk of damaging your eyes.
 So, it is conducted by professionals.
 Other treatments for the freckles involve radiation, surgery, laser therapy, or removal of the eye.

 Other treatments for the freckles involve radiation, surgery, laser therapy, or removal of the eye.